Miss our past work? Buy secondhand

 Offering products that meet different needs helped us better understand the people we create for.
 On top of that, teaching fabric printing was an invitation for you to connect with our creative process.
 To deliberately slow down and enjoy the beauty of making things by hand in a fast-paced world.
 To stop and ask questions, creating an open dialogue that’s now actively happening on Instagram.

-Our secondhand store is where you can find lived-in products from our own wardrobes and contributed by the community.
+Our secondhand store honours the early years and it’s where you can find lived-in products from our own wardrobes and contributed by the community.
 Not only are you able to get the products at a fraction of the original price, you’re engaging in responsible consumption by extending the lifespan of these products.